Stillmeadow Peace Park & Forest: An Experiment in Rehabilitation of a Degraded Urban Forest

 - Pastor Michael Martin, Stillmeadow Community Church, Baltimore, MD

-- Members of his congregation of Stillmeadow Community Church, Baltimore, MD
+- Members of the congregation of Stillmeadow Community Church, Baltimore, MD

 - McKay Jenkins, Ph.D. and students in the Environmental Humanities concentration, University of Delaware